samathaluca/cloud9-ticketsales/README.md

 * As a user I will want to easily navigate the site, to find what I need efficiently with haste when I am short on time.
 * As a user I may be searching for information and images which are of interest to me.
 I would like to see the past and present relevance of the band.
-* As a user when looking at images I will subconsiously want to listen to famous tracks.
+* As a user when looking at images I will subconsciously want to listen to famous tracks.
 The audio mp3 audio files in the body of the site will be important for me to stay on the site.
 * As a regular concert attender and live music lover, I want to buy my tickets fast from reliable sellers via an intuitive and visually comforting ordering process.
 * Otherwise as an infrequent concert attender , I want to be persuaded that my money will be well spent and that I am not risking disappointment.